drAgon-235/SpiritualGuide01/README.md

 --------------------------------------------------------------------

 ## Disclaymer
+(despite this being just a project for my own learning purposes, I have to observe the legal aspects)

 ### Quotes API
 The free API for random quotes - no key, unlimited requests :smiley: : [zenquotes.io](https://zenquotes.io/) ( *very good for basic educational purposes!!!*)